-- 1. Specific gross motor development activities, cognitive and reasoning activities and creative development activities are not included in the daily programme. - 2.
-The children are allowed to speak most of the day, however they are not actively listened to and the teachers do not respond in a pleasant voice and manner using developmentally appropriate language. - 3.
-The children are not actively guided during outdoor play. - 4.
-The children are not guided in a variety of cognitive and reasoning activities and creative activities. - 5.
-The children are not provided with opportunities that teach them to recognise and understand their own emotions and those of others or with opportunities that teach a sense of identity, self- esteem and independence. - 6.
-The teachers do not encourage communication during self- care activities such as feeding and toileting.
+- 1. Specific gross motor and creative development activities are not planned for in the daily programme. - 2.
+The children are not guided in a variety of creative development activities. - 3.
+The children are not provided with opportunities that teach them to recognise and understand their own emotions and those of others or with opportunities that teach a sense of identity, self- esteem and independence.